 The main drawback of this service is the time taken to display the result when you select several browsers and many times it shows timeout error.

-IE, Firefox, Google Chrome, Opera, Safari, Minefield, Netscape and many more browsers with all versions.
+Supported browsers: Firefox, Google Chrome, Opera, Safari, SeaMonkey, Arora, Dillo, Epiphany, Konqueror, Lynx, Luakit, Rekonq, and Midori many more browsers with all versions.

-Spoon Browser Sandbox is a free service currently supporting most of the browsers.
+Spoon Browser Sandbox was initially a free service but it’s currently a premium service as it’s supporting most of the browsers.

 There is also an “IE NetRenderer” Firefox add-on available that allows you to render the web page that you are currently reading.